rstudio/visual-markdown-editing/docs/markdown.md

 ## Known Limitations

 There are a handful of Pandoc markdown extensions not currently supported by visual editing.
-These are infrequently used extensions so in all likelihood won't affect documents you edit, but are still worth noting.
+These are infrequently used extensions, so in all likelihood they won't affect documents you edit, but are still worth noting.

 | Extension(s)             | Example            | Behavior                                 |
 |--------------------------|--------------------|------------------------------------------|